Open Access: Author Fund

 We expect researchers to exhaust other funding sources and to use appropriate research grant funds to pay publication charges.
 For example, the National Institutes of Health and National Science Foundation will fund open access publications as part of their research grants.
 For questions related to research funds and your application, email us at firstname.lastname@example.org.

-- members of the Open Access Scholarly Publishers Association
+- The publisher is compliant with the Open Access Scholarly Publishers Association’s Code of Conduct.

-Fund reviewers may also use other non-articulated factors when deciding whether a journal meets the quality criteria for funding.
+Fund reviewers may also use other non-articulated factors when deciding whether a journal/publisher meets the quality criteria for funding.

-Peer-reviewed articles submitted to an open access journal yet not already published are eligible.
+Works submitted to an open access journal or book publisher yet not already published are eligible.
 These will have the publication status of ready for submission, submitted for publication, or accepted for publication.
 Funds will not be provided for manuscripts that are still being written or that have been published prior to the request for funds.

 Fund Cap, Disbursement, and Administration

-Funds may be used to pay article processing charges up to $1,500 per article.
+Funds may be used to pay processing charges up to $2,000 per publication.
 Color, page, or image charges are not eligible.

 A requesting author may be awarded funding once a calendar year.

-- Requests may be made upon article submission or immediately upon acceptance.
+- Requests may be made upon manuscript submission or immediately upon acceptance.

-- Articles that are ready for submission to the journal and are awarded funds will have four months to complete the peer review process.
+- Works that are ready for submission to the journal or book publisher and are awarded funds will have four months to complete the peer review process.
 If the paper is not accepted by the publisher or a PO not received for payment within four months of funding approval, the award will expire.
-The author will be contacted and may later reapply for funds.
+The author may later reapply for funds.

-- Once funds have been approved, the requesting author may send the publisher's invoice to email@example.com or direct the journal to do so.
+- Once funds have been approved, the requesting author may send the publisher's invoice to email@example.com or direct the publisher to do so.

 - Funds may be paid only to publisher invoices.
 Individual authors will not be reimbursed or paid for retroactive publications.

-- Funds will only be awarded directly to the publisher of the journal identified in the application.
+- Funds will only be awarded directly to the publisher of the journal or book identified in the application.

 If funds are encumbered for a submitted manuscript that is later not accepted, those funds will be released back to the OA Fund.